BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-2.md

 **So, what of bikes?**

 Bicyclists have had a contentious history with vehicles.
-Given their lack of protection, meeting in unexpected road combat with a vehicle will more than likely result in the [cyclist being injured](file:///D:/hogwash/cyclist injured) if not killed.
+Given their lack of protection, a collision with a vehicle will more than likely result in the [cyclist being injured](file:///D:/hogwash/cyclist injured) if not killed.
 In [2017](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812765), 783 bicyclists died on US roadways[[4\]](#_ftn4); 96% (or 753) of those deaths involved a vehicle.
 Most of the time, this is due to simply not seeing the cyclist; bikes are small and often situated below the driver’s line of sight, and because of their maneuverability, they zip through traffic, perhaps coming up on a driver unawares; a driver may also neglect to check, as happens when opening a door into a bike lane.
 Either way, drivers are liable to fatally injure a cyclist whether they realize it or not.
 Take for example, [Katie Mckenna](https://www.rd.com/article/run-over-by-an-eighteen-wheeler/), a New York cyclist turned author and motivational speaker.
 She was run over by an 18-wheeled truck when it failed to notice her while maneuvering a right turn at an intersection.
 In [her book](https://www.amazon.com/How-Get-Run-Over-Truck-ebook/dp/B01LY9PYBR), she pulls no punches when identifying bicyclist’s vulnerability on the roadway; the first line queries, “So, how do you get run over by a truck?
 My first recommendation is to ride a bicycle”.
 According to her book, she signaled in every way possible that she was there, even wearing bright clothing.
 This is a sensationalist example, but one that exemplifies a common problem bicyclists have with surrounding vehicles.

 ![](/img/AVs how to get run over by a truck.jpg)